 - It was still far too early to tell what the “new normal” would be in terms of remote work.
 Only 33% of respondents said remote work would likely increase with 38% saying it would decrease.

-To learn more about how the Lever Talent Relationship Management (TRM) platform can improve your hiring efficiency during COVID-19, request a demo for a custom overview.
+To learn more about how our Talent Relationship Management (TRM) platform can improve your hiring efficiency, request a Lever demo for a custom overview.